jferris72/as1/README.txt

 To view the list of completions for a habit go to all habits and click on the list item of the habit.

 Use the back key of the android phone to navigate back from a screen to the previous screen.

+When importing into android studio:

+Import the folder /app/ as a new project -> import project

+must download build tools version 23.0.0